Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 • Products

-NB: I will be using Tables from the Northwind.mdb database.
-But, the queries, reports and Codes will be running under Access2007.
-The Products Table is not used directly in our Query or Report but the ProductID Combobox in the Order Details table references this table for product description.
+Note: The examples use tables from the Northwind.mdb database.
+However, the queries, reports, and code will be executed in Access 2007.
+The Products table is not used directly in the query or report, but the ProductID combo box in the Order Details table references it to display product descriptions.

 2. Open a new Query in SQL View without selecting any Table/Query from the displayed list.